 Your virtual event and production team is going to be much smaller than your in-person fundraising team.
-Physical distancing and stay-at-home orders, as well as livestreaming platforms and available internet bandwidth, require a lean, flexible team.
+Physical distancing, COVID-19 safety precautions, and state gathering-size restrictions require a lean, flexible team.
 Here’s your guide to essential roles during virtual events.

 Limit your live presenters to one or two people, such as an emcee and/or a benefit auctioneer.
 Your hosts need to be comfortable in front of a camera, be able to convey your message with energy and enthusiasm, and follow a timed script.
 All other presenters and entertainers should film their messages in advance.

-The technical director monitors the script and provides cues to the hosts and to the livestream technical engineer.
-The director identifies when to switch between a live shot and a video, when to advance to the next presentation slide, when to employ picture-in-picture, and when to change camera views.
+The director monitors the script and provides cues to the hosts and to the technical producer.
+The director identifies when to switch between a live shot and a video, when to advance to the next presentation slide, when to employ picture-in-picture, when to change camera views, and when to display design elements.

 Videographer / Camera Technician